irishgordo/harvester-wiki/Harvester-API-Test.md

 [Imgur](https://imgur.com/k5dRbrm)

 ### POST /v1
-e.g if u want to create a VM using the RESTful API you can make POST request of the `/v1/kubevirt.io.virtualmachines`,
+e.g if u want to create a VM using the RESTful API you can make a POST request of the `/v1/kubevirt.io.virtualmachines`,

 and an example of request data will be: